What Is An Early Exercise of Stock Options?

 This article has more on regular stock option exercises.

-Understanding the potential benefits of this strategy requires knowledge of how stock options are taxed.
+Understanding the potential benefits of early exercisable employee stock options requires knowledge of how stock options are taxed.
 In the typical scenario, there are no tax implications at grant or vesting.
 Below is an overview of the federal tax treatment of stock options.
 Your state has its own tax laws.

 Incentive stock options (ISOs)